marcglasberg/asyncredux.com/react/tutorial/the-basic-ui.md

 }
 ```

 However, when the action succeeds, we want to clear the input field.
-To do this, we need to
+To do this, we need
-wait until the action is completed, check if it completed successfully, and then clear the
+to **wait** until the action is completed, check if it completed **successfully**, and then clear
-input field with `setInputText('')`.
+the input field with `setInputText('')`.

-This is why we use the `dispatchAndWait` method instead.
-It returns a Promise that
+This is why instead of `dispatch` we want to use the `dispatchAndWait` method.
-completes when the action is completed, and also returns a `Status` object
+It returns a `Promise` that completes when the action is completed.
+If we await it we get a status of type `ActionStatus`
-that tells us if the action was successful:
+that tells us if the action was successful or not.

+In other words, we get the `status`,
+and if `status.isCompletedOk` is true we can clear the input field:

 ```tsx
 async function sendInputToStore(text: string) {